 Parliamentary clubs of the Freedom party and the Greens bring in a constitutional complaint lodged by experts of the AKVorrat against the police state protection law at the Constitutional Court (VfGH).

-The Minister of Justice admits even during an ongoing action in front of his ministry that the proposal for the introduction of a state Trojan has serious flaws and that he will not - in the face of criticism - pursue this proposal further.
+The Minister of Justice admits, even during an ongoing action in front of his ministry, that the proposal for the introduction of a state trojan has serious flaws and that - in the face of criticism - he will not pursue this proposal further.

 The state protection law comes into force.

 Overwhelming success of the SavetheInternet.eu campaign: more than 500,000 comments pro net neutrality The campaign was joined by 23 NGOs from 14 countries.
 Not least of all, they received support from the inventor of the World Wide Web, Tim Berners-Lee.
-The final guidelines strengthen the free and open Internet in Europe..
+The final guidelines strengthen the free and open internet in Europe..

 Version 1.1 of HEAT is published.
-The world's first implementation of the concept of surveillance total bill has been created.
+The world's first implementation of the concept of a surveillance total bill has been created.

-epicenter.works is clearly positioning itself against the surveillance package proposed by the Minister of the Interior, Wolfgang Sobotka, which includes numerous new fundamental rights interventions, including old government projects such as data retention or the Federal Trojan (surveillance of Internet-based communication).
+epicenter.works is clearly positioning itself against the surveillance package proposed by the Minister of the Interior, Wolfgang Sobotka, which includes numerous new fundamental rights infringements, including old government projects such as data retention or the Federal Trojan (surveillance of Internet-based communication).
 We organize a demonstration in front of the Federal Chancellery within 24 hours.